-We will manage the busy periods and encourage people to visit outside of peak times, to spend more and stay locally, helping preserve the lifestyle that attracted our residents.
-This will strike a balance between the benefits and the impacts of tourism.
+We will manage the busy periods and encourage people to visit outside of peak times.
+Effective destination marketing to niche audiences will encourage visitors to spend more and stay locally.

+This will strike a balance between the benefits and the impacts of tourism and help to preserve the lifestyle that attracted our residents in the first place.

-- Implement a visitor servicing strategy with a focus on provision of digital visitor information and provide key information products online and in print. - Invest in niche tourism marketing targeting audiences in the dreaming and planning phases of their journey, focused on our nature-based, event and cultural experiences to attract visitors for longer stays in region outside of peak times. - Work in partnership with relevant organisations such as Great Ocean Road Coast and Parks Authority (GORCPA) and Great Ocean Road Regional Tourism (GORT) for positive tourism outcomes at the State and Federal levels - including identifying pressure on infrastructure caused by day tour operators. - Support tourism opportunities that deliver a quality, low impact, year-round experience, such as our nationally significant stories - the Australian National Surfing Museum (Torquay) and Great Ocean Road Heritage Centre (Lorne).
+- 2.1a Implement a visitor servicing strategy with a focus on provision of digital visitor information and provide key information products online and in print. - 2.1b Invest in niche tourism marketing targeting audiences in the dreaming and planning phases of their journey, focused on our nature-based, event and cultural experiences to attract visitors for longer stays in region outside of peak times. - 2.1c Work in partnership with relevant organisations such as Great Ocean Road Coast and Parks Authority (GORCPA) and Great Ocean Road Regional Tourism (GORT) for positive tourism outcomes at the State and Federal levels - including identifying pressure on infrastructure caused by day tour operators. - 2.1d Support tourism opportunities that deliver a quality, low impact, year-round experience, such as our nationally significant stories - the Australian National Surfing Museum (Torquay) and Great Ocean Road Heritage Centre (Lorne).